medialize/ally.js/docs/api/is/visible.md

 ### Returns

-Boolean, `true` if the element is focus relevant.
+Boolean, `true` if the element is visible (i.e. not hidden by CSS).

 ### Throws